A7mad-2000as/GoFish/README.md

 ## Usage
 GoFish employs Golang as the language of choice.
 Hence, Golang developement and runtime tools should be installed from the [official download page](https://go.dev/dl/).
 The installer will guide you through the necessary steps.
 Make sure to allow the installer to add Golang to PATH to allow using command line tools easily.

-A driver Golang module should be initialized locally in your required directory using the command `go mod init` which should create a `go.mod` and `go.sum` files in the workspace.
+A driver Golang module should be initialized locally in your required directory using the command `go mod init <module name>` which should create a `go.mod` and `go.sum` files in the workspace.
 The driver should introduce a Golang executable `main` package which imports GoFish and invokes either `NewDefaultEngineInterface()` which uses a default search and evaluation implementations, or `NewCustomEngineInterface(searcher, evaluator)` which requires custom implementations.
 Both the functions return an `EngineInterface` object which has a `StartEngine()` method used to initiate the engine.

+> **_NOTE:_**  Depending on the version of Golang installed, you may need to run `go get github.com/A7mad-2000as/GoFish/chessEngine` after initializing the local Golang module and before using the imported GoFish module to be able to use it without errors.

 A working driver which uses the default implementation would look like this:
 ```